-If you're substantiated for child abuse or neglect in Vermont, your name will be added to the Child Protection Registry — a database of substantiated reports dating back to January 1, 1992.
+If you're substantiated for child abuse or neglect in Vermont, your name is added to the Child Protection Registry — unless you challenge the substantiation and get it overturned.

 - Your name

 - At least one other fact to help identify you (e.g., date of birth)

 - The date & nature of the finding

 - A child protection level related to your risk of future harm to children — for all records added on or after July 1, 2009